bigboyfreezy/system/README.md

-# HIRE PAGE
+# HIRE PAGE AND MPESA INTERGRATION
-This contains explanation on the hire page
+This contains explanation on the hire page and mpesa intergration
+##STEP ONE
 ```
-call

 ```
 h